The Adventures of Bullwhip Griffin: Reception

+Critical response

 Howard Thompson of The New York Times graded the film as "Okay, no more", adding, "as a Western spoof, the picture is slow, overdrawn, and tame to the point of gentility.
 Surely young Disney fans wouldn't have cringed at some slambang, Gold Rush vigor, plus a little 'Ruggles of Red Gap' flavoring."
 Arthur D. Murphy of Variety called the film "a lively, entertaining comedy spoof of the California Gold Rush era.
 Zesty direction, wild performances, firstrate production values and broad comedy angles make this Walt Disney production particularly strong for all age audiences."
 Kevin Thomas of the Los Angeles Times wrote: "Everyone turns in winning performances, but they don't get much help from Lowell S. Hawley's routine script, which too often emphasizes dialog at the expense of action, or from James Neilson's equally pedestrian direction."
 The Monthly Film Bulletin stated: "A pity that some scenes are played for more than they are worth, but there's enough liveliness here to keep all but the most sophisticated youngsters happy."